is surgery necessary for a torn ACL in dogs?

 The CCL stabilizes the entire knee joint though the full range of motion.
 When it ruptures, the knee becomes unstable, and from there, arthritic changes are just around the corner.
 Although trauma can cause the ligament to rupture, most tears occur under normal circumstances as a result of chronic degenerative changes.

-Is surgery necessary for your dog?
+Is surgery necessary for a torn acl?

 When there is a tear in the cruciate ligament, whether a complete or partial tear, surgery will be recommended.
 Because surgery is costly and requires anesthesia, most pet parents wonder if simply resting the knee injury will help get Fido back on all four paws.